Integrating PAM360 with ManageEngine ADManager Plus

 - Select the Elevate accounts to the security groups option and click Save and Activate.

 Now when the resource is shared to a user with Password User/Password Auditor capabilities, they can request for password access or elevation.
-This request can be approved/rejected by any admin in the Authorized Administrator list as long as the list includes at least one ADManager Plus admin.
+This request can be approved/rejected by any admin in the Authorized Administrator list as long as their user role satisfies the following criteria:

 - A user connects to a shared server using the domain account.